Share this link via

-Curro Midrand Sagewood is an independent school in Midrand, Johannesburg, that provides high-quality education to learners from Grade R to Grade 7.
-With small class sizes, dedicated teachers, and an enhanced curriculum, we empower learners with 21st-century skills and knowledge grow into high-performing, self-confident individuals who are ready to become the leaders of the future through competitive school fees.
+Curro Midrand Sagewood has a primary school phase in Midrand, Johannesburg, that provides high-quality education to learners from Grade R to Grade 7.
+With small class sizes, dedicated teachers, and an enhanced curriculum, we empower learners with 21st-century skills and knowledge to grow into high-performing, self-confident individuals who are ready to become the leaders of the future through competitive school fees.

 Foundation phase: Grade R to Grade 3